 Early Origins of the Holdolm family

 The surname Holdolm was first found in the Isle of Wight where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 The family later settled in Wiltshire in the reign of James I (1567-1625) and held Farley Castle there at that time.
 Rev. Robert Houlton of Milton, Clevedon, Somerset, the promoter of the Suttonian method of variolation was a descendant of this line.

 Early History of the Holdolm family

-Another 320 words (23 lines of text) covering the years 1720, 1696, 1700 and 1724 are included under the topic Early Holdolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holdolm research.
+Another 87 words (6 lines of text) covering the years 1720, 1696, 1700 and 1724 are included under the topic Early Holdolm History in all our PDF Extended History products and printed products wherever possible.

 Holdolm Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Holdolm have been found, including Houlton, Holton and others.

 Early Notables of the Holdolm family (pre 1700)